 Additional data from the NHTSA reveals:

 - Despite making up approximately only 3 percent of all registered vehicles, large trucks are involved in 10 percent of all fatal Indiana traffic collisions

 - Of the 138 fatalities in Indiana large truck traffic collisions that occurred in a recent year, approximately 88 percent of those who died were occupants of other vehicles or non-occupants

 The Federal Motor Carrier Safety Administration also reported that Indiana was one of the top ten states with the highest average number of fatal truck accidents during a recent three-year span.

-Talk to a Truck Accident Lawyer Now
+Talk to an Indiana Truck Accident Lawyer Now

 If you were injured in an Indiana truck accident, you may need substantial compensation to cover your immediate and long-term care needs.
 The dedicated personal injury lawyers of Truitt Law Offices can help.
 Contact us now for a free consultation to learn how we can help with your claim.